Apple's annual sales fall for first time since 2001

 The earnings report comes two days before Apple is scheduled to hold a press event in California, where it is widely expected to unveil long awaited updates to its Mac product lineup that could help sales.

-Apple stock was down a little more than 2% in after hours trading following the earnings release.
+Apple stock was down 2.5% in after hours trading following the earnings release.